Geoffrey013/oc-p3-Outdoor-film-festival/README.md

 # Installation

-Add all files of project (except specifications) to your wordpress environment
+Add all files of project (except docs folder) to your wordpress environment